-The HIV prevalence in Orange Farm at the completion of the program was 12.3 percent.
-The scientists estimated that it would have been 14.7 percent without the program, meaning that VMMC led to a 19 percent reduction in prevalence in a relatively short period of time.
+The HIV prevalence among men in Orange Farm at the completion of the program was 12.3 percent.
+The scientists estimated that it would have been 14.7 percent without the program, meaning that VMMC led to a 19 percent reduction in male HIV prevalence in a relatively short period of time.

 Importantly, the study also showed that VMMC led to a reduction in HIV incidence rate of 57 to 61 percent.
 (HIV incidence is the number of new infections each year, while prevalence is the cumulative number of existing infections.)
 These figures are in line with the widely accepted figure of 60 percent risk reduction found in the randomized controlled trials of VMMC, not to mention numerous observational trials conducted prior to those trials.

 A major concern over VMMC programs in Africa has been that men may have riskier sex after receiving the procedure and possibly counteract its protective effect.
 However, in this study, there was no statistical difference (meaning any actual difference could have been the result of chance) between the condom usage or number of extramarital partners between those who were circumcised and those who were not.
 Condom usage was a respective 44 and 45.4 percent, and the proportion of those having two or more partners who were not a spouse was 50.4 percent and 44.2 percent, respectively.